 This actor creates and updates Care Plans by submitting a new or updated Care Plan to a Care Plan Manager.

-In order to ensure data integrity, as is necessary when multiple Care Plan Contributors are attempting to update to the same Care Plan, the Care Plan Contributor should use the following pattern, (from http://hl7.org/fhir/http.html#transactional-integrity)
+In order to ensure data integrity, as is necessary when multiple Care Plan Contributors are attempting to update to the same Care Plan, the Care Plan Contributor SHALL use the following pattern, (from http://hl7.org/fhir/http.html#transactional-integrity)

-Before updating, the Care Plan Contributor reads the latest version of the Care Plan;
+Before updating, the Care Plan Contributor SHALL read the latest version of the Care Plan;

-The Care Plan Contributor applies the changes it wants to the Care Plan, leaving other information intact;
+The Care Plan Contributor SHALL apply the changes (additions, updates, deletions) it wants to the Care Plan, leaving all other information intact;

-The Care Plan Contributor writes the Care Plan back as an update interaction, and is able to handle a failure response, commonly due to other Contributor Updates (usually by trying again).
+The Care Plan Contributor SHALL write the Care Plan back as an update interaction, and is able to handle a failure response, commonly due to other Contributor Updates (usually by trying again).

 If a Care Plan Contributor follows this pattern, then information from other systems that they do not manage will be maintained through the update.